usamabasharat/graphql-with-rails/README.md

-# README
+# GraphQL with Rails

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a a basic Rails project where I implemented GraphQL queries and mutations.

-Things you may want to cover:
+## Prerequisits

-* Ruby version
+  * Ruby 2.6.3

-* System dependencies
+  * Rails 5.2.8

-* Configuration
+  * GraphQL 2.0.14

-* Database creation
+## Install Dependencies

-* Database initialization
+  * bundle

-* How to run the test suite
+## Create and Migrate Database

-* Services (job queues, cache servers, search engines, etc.)
+  * Run the following command to create and migrate the database

-* Deployment instructions
+  * rails db:create

-* ...
+  * rails db:migrate